General Tso’s Chicken is saucy, juicy, and crispy with a thick sweet, and spicy sauce. Make it all in one dish in the comfort of your home.

 - Ginger and garlic For this recipe, I use fresh ginger and garlic.
 Sometimes it’s tempting to use powdered ginger or garlic for convenience’s sake, but this recipe is best when using fresh ginger and garlic.

 - Soy sauce with Low sodium is best because it has a lower salt content and it makes it easier to control the saltiness in your recipe, and since you are adding another salty ingredient, hoisin, you want to keep an eye on the salt level.

 - Don’t overcrowd the pan As I mentioned, you don’t want to add all the chicken at once; you want to add it in small batches if you don’t want the chicken to sauté more and you don’t get the golden-brown coloring you are looking for.

 - Serve immediately I find if this dish has any amount of time, the chicken starts to go soggy, so once it is hot, serve it.

 What’s the difference between General Tso’s chicken and Orange chicken?

-- When it comes to orange chicken, it doesn’t generally have a spicy component, whereas General Tso’s chicken is commonly quite spicy as one of the key ingredients is chilli flakes.
+- When it comes to orange chicken, it doesn’t generally have a spicy component, whereas General Tso’s chicken is commonly quite spicy as one of the key ingredients is chili flakes.

 - The most important difference between orange and General Tso’s chicken is the addition of orange juice and orange zest in the orange chicken.
 General Tso’s chicken has the addition of hoisin.
 It gives a smoky tangy flavor.
 Some have said it is similar to barbecue sauce.
-Over all, both dishes have a sweet and sour flavour profile.
+Overall, both dishes have a sweet and sour flavor profile.